 This company started in April 1946 and went on to have 154,941 employees in 2014, with headquarters in Paris.
-It owns and operates 3 of the world’s top 10 nuclear power plants by capacity (that should be banned as ultimately dangerous to our oceans).
+It owns and operates 3 of the world’s top 10 nuclear power plants by capacity (that should be banned or replaced as soon as possible as ultimately dangerous to our citizens and oceans).

 Its wholly-owned subsidiary EDF Energy is the biggest producer of low-carbon electricity in the UK.

 - French state-owned Électricité de France SA (EDF) provides power

 generation, transmission, distribution, and energy supply and trading.
 It is

 involved in every aspect of the electricity industry.16